Lawn and Turf

 When is the Best Time to Plant Grass Seed in New York State?

-The perfect time to plant lawn seed depends on which grass type you have.
-For cool season grasses, you have two windows of opportunity to plant grass seed — the spring and the fall.
+For cool-season grasses, you have two windows of opportunity: the spring and the fall.
 These grass types respond best to being planted in the fall, as long as you do so prior to the first frost.
+This allows the seeds to germinate and establish strong roots before the winter.

-Mid-spring is also the right time to begin fertilizing your lawn.
-Planning your activities according to the time of year will help you germinate a healthier lawn, faster.
-It also eliminates the chances of weed competition.
+Planning your activities according to the time of year will help you germinate a healthier lawn faster and eliminate the chances of weed competition.

 New York Grass Seed Summary